aimindseye/hisense-a9/README.md

 - update to android gsi
 - update to lineage gsi

-The aim of this repository is to be wiki for someone who want to modify/change their hisense a9.
+The aim of this repository is to be wiki for someone who wants to modify/change their hisense a9.
 The information is collected from various reddit posts and xdaforums posts.

 Reference: